California housing shortage: Homelessness

 A homeless person sleeps on the sidewalk next to a limousine in the Mission area of San Francisco.

-California in 2017 is home to an oversized share of the nation's homeless: 22%, for a state whose residents only make up 12% of the country's total population.
+California in 2017 was home to an oversized share of the nation's homeless: 22%, for a state whose residents only make up 12% of the country's total population.
 The Sacramento Bee notes that large cities like Los Angeles and San Francisco both attribute their increases in homeless to the housing shortage.
 Homeless persons in California now number 135,000 (a 15% increase from 2015).

 A study by the California Housing Partnership found that from 2016 to 2017 homelessness increased by 47 percent in Sacramento County (home to the state's capital, Sacramento), 36 percent in Alameda County, and 13 percent in Santa Clara County.

 In 2024 California ranked first in the nation for number of homeless residents - with nearly a quarter of the total homeless population residing in the state.

 A study by Wharton School economists Desin Lin and Susan Wachter in 2019 concluded that the average marginal effect of regulation on housing prices in California is an increase of approximately 3% (with the average California city as the regulatory reference point).
 When referenced to the average level of regulation in the U.S., the total regulatory effect is estimated to be four times larger.
 It estimated that Los Angeles is the city where housing prices are most impacted by regulations and that if it relaxed all of its land use regulations to the levels of least regulated cities, the drop in housing prices would be approximately 25 percent.